 1. The DCF receives a Data Collection Initiation request from the AF (e.g. a UE-model training entity).
 The request includes the DCP id and data collection scope [AoI, UE list, time window, DNN/S-NSSAI].
 The request includes an identifier of the UE(s) that data needs to be collected from, e.g. a GPSI and the temporal and special requirements from the AF, e.g. AoI and time window.
 The request also includes the identity of the requesting server.
 E.g. it can be an AF identity.
 The DC initiation request may include an indication that data collection context information is requested from the RAN node that serves the PDU Session.
 This may correspond the same RAN node that trigger the Data Collection request in step 1.
 The Data Collection Initiation request can also include a DC correlation identifier (e.g. the DCP id) and a context information destination address.
 This information enables the RAN node to provide additional information to the AF, e.g. radio conditions and congestions information.

 The RAN Node may send the context report described above, to the AF (e.g. the UE-model training entity), including, e.g. timestamps, the RAN Node ID, RAN Node measurement of radio conditions and a congestion level.
 The content of the content report may include a DC correlation identifier (e.g. the DCP id), that the AF (e.g. the UE-model training entity) can use to determine what UE data collection the report relates to.
+The context report includes information about the network conditions (e.g. radio condition and congestion levels) when the data was collected.
+A consumer of the collected data can use the context report to better assess network conditions at the time of data collection.

-Editor's note: Whether a Data Collection context report is sent by the RAN to a location provided by the AF is FFS.
+.

 2. The DCF checks that AF is authorized for data collection initiation and locate the DCP information based in the provided identifier(s).
 The DCF may retrieve information about available RAN nodes and UEs.
 This information may be established according to procedure described in 6.19.3.1.
 The request from the AF to send a data collection transfer trigger can include the address of the UE-model training entity and a DNN/S-NSSAI combination that can be used to communicate with the UE-model training entity.
 In addition, (not shown in figure 6.19.3.2-1 for simplicity) the DCF requests the UDR/UDM to store UE's session management information such as the DNN/S-NSSAI and the address of the requesting UE model.